 Geometrically, we can see that every 12-km subinterval is covered in 38:50 by drawing a chord to the solid graph, with a vertical displacement of 12km.
+(A \emph{chord} is a line segment connecting two points on the graph.)
+Five examples are shown in grey in Figure \ref{keitany}.
 Every such chord has a slope that is less than the slope of the dashed graph, so every 12km subset of the race is covered slower than the dashed line (Keitany's average speed).
 By construction, every such chord has a horizontal displacement of exactly 38:50.

 Motivated by this example, we ask: When must it be true that there is a subset of a race covered in exactly the average speed of the entire race?
 The surprising answer is: almost never!